insomniachooman/Tetx2Speech/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 Acknowledgements

-- Distil Whisper for the speech recognition model
-- CustomTkinter for the modern UI components